Contact Us

 NOAA's latest official tropical storm track suggests landfall sometime on Thursday along Florida's Gulf coast.
 All residents from New Orleans to Tampa should continue to monitor this current threat closely over the next couple of days.
 Map courtesy NOAA/NHC

 The tropical system should become a named tropical storm (Helene) by mid-week and then continue to intensify into a hurricane as it moves northward over the still very warm waters of the Gulf of Mexico.
 In fact, there is a chance that this system reaches “major” hurricane status of category 3 (or higher) before landfall likely sometime on Thursday.
-This northward track over the Gulf of Mexico would bring the tropical system towards the Florida Gulf coast...perhaps ending up somewhere near the Big Bend region.
+This northward track over the Gulf of Mexico would bring the tropical system towards the Florida Gulf coast...perhaps ending up somewhere near the Big Bend region by late in the day on Thursday.
 Note: a slight shift to the east of this expected track would raise the chance of serious impact in the Tampa Bay region.
 Since the year 2000, 8 “major” hurricanes have made Florida landfall in as follows: 2004 Charley, Jeanne; 2005 Dennis, Wilma; 2017 Irma; 2018 Michael; 2022 Ian; 2023 Idalia.

 After landfall, the remnants of “Helene” will interact with an upper-level trough dropping into the south-central states and also very strong upper-level high pressure ridging over southern Canada.
 As a result, the remnants of the hurricane (to be named Helene) will grind to a halt in its northward progress somewhere over the Tennessee Valley or southern Ohio Valley and will "rotate around" the incoming upper-level trough of low pressure (the so-called "Fujiwhara effect").
 Maps courtesy NOAA, tropicaltidbits.com